 - Curved screens are expensive compared to a flat-screen TV.

-- Curved TVs are fruitful only when their screen size is huge.
+- Curved TVs are fruitful only when their screen size is enormous.

 - Repairing curved TVs is not an easy job.
-There are no longer available in the market, so finding replacement parts will be hectic.
+The market is no longer available, so finding replacement parts will be hectic.

 The Bottom Line